HAI Resources for Healthcare Workers

 The Georgia HAI Advisory Committee (GHAIAC) is a voluntary committee charged with making recommendations to the Georgia Department of Public Health (DPH) on the prevention of HAIs.
 The committee was created on December 2, 2009 by recommendation of stakeholders and appointed by DPH.
 The first meeting of the committee was held on June 30, 2010.
 The committee includes persons with expertise in surveillance, prevention and control of HAIs, healthcare providers, infection preventionists, hospital administrators, healthcare consumers, and physicians with expertise in infectious disease and epidemiology.

-CDI Policy Update - Issued April 22, 2014; Updated January 5, 2018: GeorgiaHealthcare Associated Infections Advisory Committee Policy Statement - Laboratory Diagnosis of Clostridioides difficile for Healthcare Facilities
+CDI Policy Update (by request) - Issued April 22, 2014; Updated January 5, 2018: GeorgiaHealthcare Associated Infections Advisory Committee Policy Statement - Laboratory Diagnosis of Clostridioides difficile for Healthcare Facilities

 Last updated 03/08/2018